 The primary issue with pushing events is that the volume of data is proportional to the amount of processing your application is doing.
 If you have twice the requests, you’re doing to have twice the events to handle.
 As you’re communicating over the network to the process collecting these events (and often across machines), this can get problematic in terms of both CPU usage and network traffic.

 Pushing events is often done via UDP, which is unreliable and it is expected you’ll lose a few packets.
 If this loss was unbiased, this would be workable.
 However as you’re sending more packets the more requests your application is processing, data loss is going to be correlated with when your application is busy rather than the uniform random behaviour you’d want.
 This results in biased reporting.
-There are optimisations you can do like combining multiple events into one packer, but even with this the sheer volume of data has lead to approaches such as throwing away 90% of data and only sending every 10th event to StatsD.
+There are optimisations you can do like combining multiple events into one packet, but even with this the sheer volume of data has lead to approaches such as throwing away 90% of data and only sending every 10th event to StatsD.

 To be clear there’d also be issues if you used TCP.
 When there’s too many events to process you must either have enough RAM to queue them up, or drop some events on the floor like UDP does.
 The data volume is the fundamental issue here, rather than the exact implementation.